Track racing

-Track racing is a form of motorcycle racing where teams or individuals race opponents around an unpaved oval track.
-There are differing variants, with each variant racing on a different surface type.
+Track racing is a form of motorcycle racing in which teams or individuals race around an unpaved oval track.
+There are several variants, each contested on different surface types.

-The most common variant is Speedway which has many professional domestic and international competitions in a number of countries.

 Administered internationally by the Fédération Internationale de Motocyclisme (FIM), the sport became popular in the 1920s and remains so today.

-Nature of the sport
+The most common variant is speedway, which has many professional domestic and international competitions in a number of countries.

+Overview

-Track racing involves between four and six, sometimes eight competitors riding around an oval track in a counter-clockwise direction over a set number of laps—usually four to six, sometimes eight—with points being awarded to all but the last finisher on a sliding scale.
+Track racing typically involves four to eight competitors riding around an oval track in a counter-clockwise direction over a set number of laps—usually four to six, sometimes eight—with points awarded to all but the last finisher on a sliding scale.

-These points are accumulated over a number of heats, with the winner being the team or individual who has scored the most overall.
+Riders accumulate points over several heats, with the winner being the overall highest-scoring team or individual.

+Motorcycles

-The machines used are customised motorcycles, these have no brakes and are fuelled with methanol.
-Speedway also uses motorcycles with no gears or rear suspension.
+The machines used are customised motorcycles; these have no brakes and run on methanol.
+Speedway racing also uses motorcycles with no gears or rear suspension.
+The use of methanol allows for a higher compression ratio, resulting in increased power and speeds of approximately 80 mph when cornering.

-The use of methanol means the engines can run high compression ratios, resulting in more power and higher speeds (approx 80 mph or 130 km/h when cornering) although the skill of Track Racing lies in the overall ability of the rider to control their motorcycle when cornering and thus avoid losing places through deceleration.

-This has resulted in powersliding or broadsiding being used as a technique in most variants of the sport to progress around the track.
+However, the key skill in track racing is the rider's ability to control the motorcycle through corners without losing momentum.
+This has led to the use of powersliding or broadsiding as the primary cornering technique in most variants of the sport.

-Track characteristics
+Track types

-Competitions take place on tracks which are defined by the FIM as being of the following:
+Competitions take place on tracks defined by the FIM as follows: